philipdongfei/MyAlgs4/Chapter53_Code/Exercises/Exercises_53.md

 5.3.13 In the Boyer-Moore implementation in ALGORITHM 5.7, show that you can set right[c] to the penultimate occurrence of c when c is the last character in the pattern.

+5.3.14 Develop versions of the substring search implementations in this section that use char[] instead of String to represent the pattern and the text.

+5.3.15 Design a brute-force substring search algorithm that scans the pattern from right to left.

+5.3.16 Show the trace of the brute-force algorithm in the style of the figures in the text for the following pattern and text strings.

+5.3.17 Draw the KMP DFA for the the following pattern strings.
+a.
+AAAAAAB
+b.
+AACAAAB
+c.
+ABABABAB
+d.
+ABAABAABAAAB
+e.
+ABAABCABAABCB